 Gamers seldom let go of the past.
-They're like the moaning, slipper-wearing old bastards in the corner of the pub, reciting endless conversion variants like how many shillings used to be in pound, except about Final Fantasy VII instead.
+They're like the moaning, slipper-wearing old bastards in the corner of the pub, going off about how many shillings used to be in a pound—except they're blathering about Final Fantasy VII.

 The multi-format announcement trailer for 'Spectra'

-People love the past, and the sound of 8bit chiptune music warms the cockles of gamers' soul like little else, reminding them of the good old days.
+People love the past, and the sound of eight-bit chiptune music warms the cockles of gamers' souls like little else, reminding them of the good old days.
 It's a Pavlovian response, the same way the PlayStation start-up jingle immediately has you craving a joint.
-It's during moments like these that we realise we've all been successfully brainwashed.
+It's during moments like these that we realize we've all been successfully brainwashed.
 Good job, gaming!

-While technology's improved in immeasurable leaps and incredible bounds since the days when owning anything being 8bit was a legitimate brag, the chiptune sounds of the 1980s and '90s continue to prevail, inspiring musicians the world over.
-One of these active artists is Chipzel, who previously penned a VICE guide to this singular strand of electronic music, and who has provided the soundtrack to Gateway Interactive's new fast-paced space racer Spectra, released for PC and Xbox One on the 10th of July.
-Think Wipeout meets Temple Run – it's certainly the sort of game that I lack the necessary skills to master on first contact.
+While technology's improved in immeasurable leaps and incredible bounds since the days when owning anything being eight-bit was a legitimate brag, the chiptune sounds of the 1980s and 90s continue to prevail, inspiring musicians the world over.
+One of these active artists is Chipzel, who previously penned a VICE guide to this singular strand of electronic music, and who has provided the soundtrack to Gateway Interactive's new fast-paced space racer Spectra, released for PC and Xbox One on July 10.
+Think Wipeout meets Temple Run—it's certainly the sort of game that I lack the necessary skills to master on first contact.

 But I'm at the game's launch for something other than a hands-on preview.
 I'm getting a one-on-one session with Chipzel herself, who's going to teach me how to create my own awesomely bleepy beats.
 Well, she's going to try.

-Chipzel – Niamh Houston to her friends and family (presumably, anyway, as saying, "Hey Chipzel, pass the salt," at a family gathering just sounds weird) – is the mastermind behind the frenetic score to the twitch-puzzler Super Hexagon.
+Chipzel—Niamh Houston to her friends and family (presumably, anyway, as saying, "Hey Chipzel, pass the salt," at a family gathering just sounds weird)—is the mastermind behind the frenetic score to the twitch-puzzler Super Hexagon.
 That game, from Terry Cavanagh, got so intense that its better players could see through space and time, if it didn't melt their eyeballs some hours earlier.
-Spectra is calmer by comparison, but challenging of reflexes nonetheless – you'll need to be frisky with your left stick to complete its courses, each one accompanied by a fresh Chipzel track.
+Spectra is calmer by comparison, but challenges the reflexes nonetheless.
+You'll need to be frisky with your left stick to complete its courses, each one accompanied by a fresh Chipzel track.

 From an outsider's perspective, it's easy to bend an ear to chiptune and think: "Well, that can't be that hard to make, can it?"
-And I've certainly felt that way before, mainly because I once spent half an afternoon on Garageband and reached grade two at saxophone (before I pawned it – sorry mum, I didn't really leave it on the bus), which naturally makes me an authority on these things.
-But, of course, it's all rather more complicated than its archaic aesthetic suggests.
+And I've certainly felt that way before, mainly because I once spent half an afternoon on Garageband and reached grade two at saxophone (before I pawned it—sorry mom, I didn't really leave it on the bus), which naturally makes me an authority on these things.
+But, of course, it's all more complicated than its archaic aesthetic suggests.

 A bundle of energy from the moment I meet her, Chipzel tells me that she always wanted to get into music, and chiptune represented a relatively cheap and easy way to do that.
-Get a Game Boy – what are they, like, £15 off eBay these days? – and some software from 2000 called LSDJ – it stands for Little Sound DJ, and nothing else, okay? – and away you go.
+Get a Game Boy—what are they, like, $20 off eBay these days?—and some software from 2000 called LSDJ—it stands for Little Sound DJ, and nothing else, OK?—and away you go.

 As Niamh starts to go through the simplest of music structures and menus, I feel that school moment where you are totally lost but still nodding along with whatever the teacher's saying.
 She talks about triangle waves, but my brain translates this as a new, innovative future-hipster greeting gesticulation.
 This is why I never learn things.
 But once the sensation of secondary education confusion shudders away, it all actually, surprisingly, begins to make sense.
-The LSDJ's layout is as easy to read as Kim Kardashian's PR plan, with clear categories and a map that even a small child could decipher.
+The LSDJ's layout is as easy to read, with clear categories and a map that even a small child could decipher.
 You make your loops, and then you chain them to form songs.
 Simple, in theory.

 But could I do it?